-The string of pearls plant, Senecio rowleyanus, is a funky succulent vine with rounded leaves that look like strands of pearls or peas.
-Formerly classified as Curio rowleyanus, it is also commonly called string of beads.
+The string of pearls plant, Curio rowleyanus, is a funky succulent vine with rounded leaves that look like strands of pearls or peas.
+Formerly classified as Senecio rowleyanus, it is also commonly called string of beads.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 Native to South Africa, it’s suited to outdoor cultivation in USDA Hardiness Zones 9 to 12 and grows as a houseplant in all regions.

 And as with many ornamental species, it’s toxic to people and pets, so don’t eat it and wear gloves to protect sensitive skin from contact dermatitis.

 If you are as intrigued by C. rowleyanus as I am, read on for all you need to know to grow it indoors.

 Here’s what we’ll cover:

 German botanist Herman Jacobsen identified C. rowleyanus in 1968, naming it for famed British plant hunter, botanist, collection curator, and writer Gordon Douglas Rowley.